Principles We Swear By

 We believe advocacy is the best tool for change

 There is an intrinsic distinction between advocacy and activism.
-Both approaches aim to bring about social change, however, activism often involves working outside the “system”.
+Both approaches aim to bring about social change; however, activism often involves working outside the “system.”
 Activism plays an essential role in developing solutions to social problems.
-Those adhering to this strategy are vital partners in our mission, and their techniques are decidedly valuable to our organization.
+Those adhering to this strategy are vital to change, and their techniques are decidedly valuable to shaping policy narratives.
 But this strategy is not ours.

 Advocacy tends to work within the “system.”
-We play an active role in communicating directly with policymakers in positions to implement concrete measures so that the changes we suggest are material and sustainable.
+We play an active role in educating policymakers to implement concrete measures so that the changes we suggest are material and sustainable.

 “All advocacy is, at its core, an exercise in empathy.” – Samantha Power (Former US Ambassador to the UN)